microsoft-healthcare-madison/team/okrs-2020-february-draft.md

 P1: Put SMART Web Messaging onto HL7's standards track with a Project Scope Statement,
     and a "standard for trial use" ballot

+P1: Establish a documentation go-to spot for state-of-the world information, IGs, contact
+    info, etc.

+P2: Build a markdown matrix showing which EHR vendors support which CDS hooks to be
+    maintained by the community.

+P2: Build a markdown matrix showing which qCDSMs support which PLE's guidelines to be
+    maintained by the community.

 ## Objective: Establish Argonaut 2020 project for "SMART Scheduling Links"